jampajeen/fop-pdf-thai/README.md

 ```

 And now you can use XSLT to create your first PDF in Thai language (please specify font-family="Garuda").

+This example project is a good point for start using the library:  https://github.com/jampajeen/business-pdf-form

 Have fun!